TeamBaconn/FarmFortune/README.md

 Time taken: 7 days

 100% system self implemented during this time (not include some Utils function).
-This game using hand-draw art and art & music from free resources online (youtube, itch.io).
+This game use hand-drawing art and art & music from free resources online (youtube, itch.io).

 Download: https://baconxpogo.itch.io/farm-fortune